neuronalX/EchoRob/README.md

 Recurrent Neural Network for Syntax Learning with Flexible Representations for Robotic Architectures

 ## Want to be updated?
-Please drop me an email to be updated when a new feature, new corpus or new version of the model is available: xavier dot hinaut at inria dot fr
+Drop me an email if you want to be updated by new features, corpa or versions of the model are available: xavier dot hinaut at inria dot fr

 ## Intro on Reservoir Computing